American Numismatic Association: Membership

 The ANA has nearly 24,000 individual members.
 Memberships last one year, three years, five years, or a lifetime.
 The cost of the latter differs, depending on a member's age and whether the ANA's magazine, The Numismatist, is mailed or read digitally.
 Membership is classified into five levels: silver, gold, or platinum, with a "life membership" option available for a one-time payment, and a youth option for kids under 18.

+Dr. George F. Heath Society

+In September 2022, the Association announced the launch of the Dr. George F. Heath Society, a donor recognition guild "devoted to supporting the mission of the ANA and its programming needs, while expanding, educating and inspiring the collecting community".

 Board of governors

 The ANA is run by a nine-member board of governors composed of the President, Vice-President, and seven Governors, each elected by ANA members in odd-numbered years.
 Governor candidates must have been ANA members for at least three years.
 President and Vice President candidates must have served at least one term as a Governor.
 Total service on the Board is limited to 10 years.

-The incumbent board of governors was elected in 2021.
+The incumbent board of governors was elected in 2025.
 The election results were as follows: